syoon2/COMP3811_data/pg_macos/README.md

 2. Run the pg.sh script.
 This will download and run the postgres image.
    Your postgres data will persist in a local docker volume.
-   The container's port 5432 will be mapped to localhost:5432
+   The container's port 5432 will be mapped to localhost:5432.
+   Change the password in pg.sh.

 3. Consider installing the [pgAdmin](https://www.pgadmin.org/) GUI tool.